How to Obtain a Policy

 Most mortgage lenders require the borrower to purchase a loan policy of title insurance on behalf of the lender.
 It’s important to remember that this loan policy of title insurance only provides protection for the lender’s interest in the property.
 It does not provide any protection for the purchaser’s interest in the property.
 The purchaser must obtain their own policy.
 The additional cost of obtaining an owner’s policy in addition to a loan policy depends on the difference between the loan amount and purchase price.
 In most cases, it is a very small incremental additional charge.

 Opting for an owner’s policy at closing time is always prudent.
+The small extra cost by far Prudent purchasers will always opt for an owner’s policy at the time of closing.
 The incremental additional cost far outweighs the additional costs that can arise in the future, for example, if an owner’s policy of title insurance is not purchased and a defect becomes known after ownership of the property is acquired.
 Without an owner’s policy, the owner will be left to defend their title and settle the dispute without the benefit of a title insurance company.
 The result: the owner will likely incur significant legal fees.
 In a worst case scenario, the property can even be lost if there is a complete failure of title.

-Agents of Conestoga Title Typically Offer Thorough Title Search and Examination
+Conestoga Title Offers Thorough Title Search and Examination

 A title agent for Conestoga will conduct a thorough search and examination of the title to the property prior to closing, making a complete and diligent effort to discover any potential defects, liens or encumbrances.